-U.S. States and Cities Consider Curfews, Restaurant Closures to Prevent COVID-19 Spread
+Illinois Shuts Down Bars, Restaurants Due to Coronavirus

 Health officials have advised people to distance themselves from each other socially.
 Some states have banned gatherings with more than a certain number of people.

-“If you are young and healthy, listen up: We need you to follow social distancing guidelines, too,” Illinois Gov. J.B.
-Pritzker, a Democrat, said.
-“Please, please, do the right thing for your community, your friends and for your family.”

-Pritzker said Sunday on NBC’s “Meet The Press” that he was looking into whether the state should mandate that bars and restaurants close.

-Officials in New Jersey are considering a statewide curfew to help prevent the spread of the coronavirus, New Jersey Gov. Phil Murphy said Sunday.
+Officials in New Jersey are considering a statewide curfew to help prevent the spread of the virus, New Jersey Gov. Phil Murphy said Sunday.
 One city in the state, Hoboken, has already implemented one — from 10 p.m. to 5 a.m. — starting Monday.
 Additionally, bars and restaurants in Hoboken that serve food can only offer takeout or delivery, and bars without food have to shut down, Mayor Ravi S. Bhalla said.

 “A friend of mine walked into a bar/restaurant last night in Asbury Park and they were packed,” Murphy, a Democrat, said on WBLS-FM 107.5.
 “And people are on top of each other.
 And that’s probably, sadly, at least for the near term, scenarios that we’re not going to be able to abide by much longer because, inevitably, somebody is going to infect somebody else in a situation like that.”